 Whiplash could be the injury seen most often among victims of motor vehicle accidents, Contrary to the stereotypes surrounding whiplash injuries, whiplash is a very real, very serious, and very painful condition.
 Whiplash can cause neck stiffness and soreness, as well as some level of chronic pain.
 If you suffer a whiplash injury in a motor vehicle accident, you may also experience fatigue or weakness, irritability, blurry vision, ringing ears, low back pain, shoulder pain, headaches, difficulty swallowing, dizziness and vertigo.

 The treatment your Seattle Pain interventional pain management specialists will design for you will depend on your specific injuries and your level of pain.
 At Seattle Pain, our goal is to help you get back to your normal day-to-day life as quickly as possible.
 To do this, we combine traditional and non-traditional treatments, including:

 Has a motor vehicle accident left you suffering severe pain?

 Contact Our Seattle Interventional Pain Management Specialists

 We understand that motor vehicle accident pain can significantly affect every aspect of your life.
 It can prevent you from working, from taking care of your family, and from enjoying your life.
 At Seattle Pain, our primary goal is to relieve your pain and improve your quality of life.
 We believe in treating the whole patient – and not just the injury.
-Call us today at 253-944-1289 or complete a contact form today.
+Call us today.